🥉 Winning The Battle Within: Misogi Complete

 If you’re interested in joining a year-round community of high-performers, just reply to this email with “ASCEND” and I’ll get you more details on what’s to come.

-Looking forward to hosting our first in-person retreat!
+Looking forward to hosting our first in-person retreat.

-And whenever you're ready, here's how I can help:
+Whenever you're ready, here's how I can help: